HypeHound/downpay-docs/docs/downpay-workflows/date-management.md

 <ReactPlayer controls url='https://hypehound-public.s3.amazonaws.com/checkout-policy.mp4'/>

-Due to a bug on Shopify, deposit cancellation policy is mislabled as **Subscription Policy** on checkout.
+Due to a bug on Shopify, deposit cancellation policy is mislabeled as **Subscription Policy** on checkout.
 Follow these steps to change it:

 1. Scroll down to the **Checkout shop policies** section and locate the **Subscription policy**.
 2. Modify the default copy to something like **Cancellation policy**.